TERREMEMBER/znbase/docs/content/latest/architecture/core-functions/universe-creation.md

 ## Step 1.
 Start YB-Masters

-When creating a YugabyteDB universe, the first step is to bring up sufficient YB-Masters (as many as the replication factor) with each being told about the others.
+When creating a ZNbaseDB universe, the first step is to bring up sufficient YB-Masters (as many as the replication factor) with each being told about the others.
 These YB-Masters initialize themselves with a unique UUID, learn about each other and perform a leader election.
 At the end of this step, one of the masters establishes itself as the leader.